mjordan/islandora_empty_metadata_values/README.md

 ## Development and feedback

-Pull requests are welcome, as are use cases (for example, values for metadata elements that should not be displayed) and other suggestions.
+Pull requests are welcome, as are suggestions and use cases.
+In particular, if you have this module enabled and you are still seeing "empty" metadata elements, open a Github issue and include a URL to the object.

 ## License